benhmoore/DatasetForge/README.md

     ```
     Updates the database schema when upgrading to a new version of DatasetForge.
 This command adds any new tables or columns required by the latest version, ensuring compatibility with new features.

+11. Export the database:
+    ```
+    docker exec -it datasetforge-backend-1 python -m app.cli export-database /path/to/your/backup.db
+    ```
+    Copies the current database file(s) (including `.db`, `-wal`, `-shm`) to the specified location.

+12. Import a database:
+    ```
+    docker exec -it datasetforge-backend-1 python -m app.cli import-database /path/to/your/backup.db
+    ```
+    Replaces the current database with the one specified.
+Use `--force` to skip confirmation.

 ## Running Tests

 To run the test suite locally: